 At Geneva’s Cartier Boutique, with large picture windows overlooking Lac Léman, Michalak has brought his signature flavors and creativity.
-The menu of the tea room features delicate pâtisseries, like Michalak’s Pavlova Royale with a touch of classic red for Cartier.
-You will also find a Mont Blanc Marron Coco (chestnut and coconut) and a Religieuse Caramel Beurre Salé.
-His gourmandises on the menu include “Les Koonies” — a cross between cookies and brownies, and bonbons with pairings like anise and coffee or orange and jasmine.
+The menu of the tea room features his delicate pâtisseries.
+For example, you will find Michalak’s Pavlova Royale with a touch of classic red for Cartier.
+There’s also a Mont Blanc Marron Coco (chestnut and coconut) and a Religieuse Caramel Beurre Salé.
+His gourmandises on the menu include “Les Koonies.”
+These are a cross between cookies and brownies.
+In addition, the café serves bonbons with flavor pairings like anise and coffee or orange and jasmine.

 During his most recent visit to Switzerland, Michalak told me that he visited MR & MRS RENOU, a pâtisserie and chocolaterie in nearby Carouge.
-The shop’s co-owner, Christophe Renou, trained under Michalak for two years and earned the coveted Meilleur ouvrier de France for pâtisserie in 2015.
+The shop’s co-owner, Christophe Renou, trained under Michalak for two years and earned the coveted Meilleur ouvrier de France for pastry n 2015.

 L’Écrin at Boutique Cartier Genève, Rue du Rhône 35, 1204 Geneva, +41 (0)22 818 54 10.